peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 ellipse, or a shape based on that arc and ellipse, given the ellipse's center and dimensions, start angle, and sweep angle.

-To use this method, you must include the script "extras/pathshapes.js";
+To use this method, you must include the script "extras/path.js".
-this is in addition to "extras/path.js".
 Example:

     <script type="text/javascript" src="extras/path.js"></script>
-    <script type="text/javascript" src="extras/pathshapes.js"></script>

 #### Parameters